ClusterLabs/pcs/README.md

 * pcs-0.9
   * Clusters running Pacemaker 1.x on top of Corosync 2.x or Corosync 1.x with CMAN are supported.
-  * This branch is in maintenance mode - bugs are being fixed but only a subset of new features lands here.
+  * This branch is in no longer maintained.

 ---